freeCodeCamp/guide/src/pages/machine-learning/index.md

 There are however other subcategories of machine learning you may encounter such as Semi-supervised and reinforced learning.

+If you want a brief introduction of machine learning, and you prefer videos, try this <a href='https://youtu.be/cKxRvEZd3Mw'>machine learning introduction video</a>

+If you want to know how to proceed with learning machine learning, take a look at this <a href='https://youtu.be/nKW8Ndu7Mjw'> video</a>

 #### More Information: